puppetlabs/puppetdb/documentation/api/query/v3/nodes.markdown

 #### Response format

-The response is a JSON array of node names that match the predicates, sorted in ascending order:
+The response is a single hash, of the same form used for the plain `nodes` endpoint:

-`["foo.example.com", "bar.example.com", "baz.example.com"]`
+    {"name": <string>,
+     "deactivated": <timestamp>,
+     "catalog_timestamp": <timestamp>,
+     "facts_timestamp": <timestamp>,
+     "report_timestamp": <timestamp>}

+If a node of that certname doesn't exist, the response will instead be a hash of the form:

+    {"error": "No information is known about <NODE>"}

 ### `GET /v3/nodes/<NODE>/facts`